Triangulation FraudHow Fraudsters Manage to Middleman Sales Without Ever Touching a Piece of Merchandise

 A digital storefront

-In essence, triangulation fraud happens when a fraudster hijacks the eCommerce buying process.
-They’re operating as a merchant and accepting orders.
-But, instead of maintaining their own store of merchandise, they’re using stolen cardholder data to purchase goods from a third party and then ship them to the buyer.
+The scammer is operating as a merchant and accepting orders.
+But, instead of maintaining their own inventory, they’re using stolen cardholder data to purchase goods from a third party and then ship them to the buyer.
 Once the cardholder realizes they’ve been the victim of fraud, they file a chargeback to get their money back.

 Does this sound confusing?
 Well, it’s meant to be.
-It’s a lot harder to track down the source of fraud if no one is really looking for it, and triangulation fraud scammers operate by using that fact to their advantage.
+It’s a lot harder to track down the source of fraud if no one is really looking for it.
+Triangulation scammers operate by using that fact to their advantage.

 We conduct a lot of our business online nowadays, from paying bills to shopping and sharing private information.
 Unfortunately, attacks like these are bound to become more commonplace.
 The stakes, as they say, are high.
 That’s why it’s more important than ever to know what you’re up against, and have a plan to respond.